Early Stopping Chain-of-thoughts in Large Language Models: Method

 We first conduct an empirical evaluation of the probability that the step answer matches the final answer, i.e., $P(X_t = X_T)$.
 We proceed as follows.
 (1) We first record the final answer $x_T$ for each CoT trajectory.
 (2) For each trajectory, we record the relative position $t/T$ whenever $x_t = x_T$.
 We then analyze the empirical density of these relative positions, which serves as a proxy for the probability $P(X_t = X_T)$.
 We depict the density distribution in Figure~\ref{fig:empirical_prob}.
 As shown, $P(X_t = X_T)$ increases with $t$, indicating that LLMs progressively approach the final answer as reasoning unfolds.

-Convergence alone, however, does not provide a stopping criterion.
+However, convergence alone does not provide a stopping criterion.
 Intuitively, $X_t$ stabilizes when multiple consecutive steps yield the same answer.
 To capture this, we measure the \textit{run length} of consecutive identical answers, and denote this sequence as $R=\langle r_1,r_2,\dots \rangle$.
 If $X_t$ is converging to $X_T$, we should observe an increasing $R$ as the model becomes more confident.
-For example, in Figure \ref{fig:framework}, early answers such as ``1024'' or ``17'' appear only once, while ``197'' repeats nine times near the end.
+For example, in Figure \ref{fig:framework}, early answers such as ``703'' or ``513'' appear only once, while ``197'' repeats eight times near the end.

 We plot the evolution of $R$ in Figure~\ref{fig:empirical_count}.
 Unlike Figure~\ref{fig:empirical_prob}, where the x-axis tracks step progress ($t/T$), here the x-axis tracks the index of each runs.
-For instance, in the run sequence $R=\langle 1,1,1,2,3,9 \rangle$, the first three short runs occupy 3/6 of the horizontal axis, while the long final run (``197'' repeated nine times) occupies the last 1/6.

-The averaged results across datasets and models show that runs length grow as reasoning proceeds.
+For instance, in the run sequence $R=\langle 1,1,1,8 \rangle$, the first three short runs occupy 3/4 of the horizontal axis, while the long final run (``197'' repeated nine times) occupies the last 1/4.
+The averaged results across datasets and models show that run length grows as reasoning proceeds.
 More importantly, the growth curve is convex, suggesting a leap of convergence in later stages, where the model increasingly commits to a single answer.
 This late-stage convexity signals a decisive stopping criterion.